GabeStah/Airbrake.io/Exceptions/Ruby/Fatal/text.md

 (INEXPLICIT) Errno::EACCES: Permission denied @ rb_sysopen - D:\work\Airbrake.io\Exceptions\Ruby\Fatal\inaccessible\data.csv
 ```

-Unsurprisingly, this isn't a `FatalError` at all.
-As it happens, it is _very_ difficult to purposefully cause a `FatalError` in Ruby code (and for good reason).
-However, to see just what the `FatalError` exception object is like and to play with it yourself, we can perform a small trick to raise such an error.
+Unsurprisingly, this isn't a `Fatal Error` at all.
+As it happens, it is _very_ difficult to purposefully cause a `Fatal Error` in Ruby code (and for good reason).
+However, to see just what the `Fatal Error` exception object is like and to play with it yourself, we can perform a small trick to raise such an error.

 ```ruby
 def raise_fatal_error